Lallapallooza/gpt.rs/docs/backend.md

 Semantics:

 - Forward value is identical to `x`.
-- Autograd (when implemented) MUST treat this as a gradient barrier.
+- Autodiff (when implemented) MUST treat this as a derivative barrier.
 - Backends that do not implement autograd MAY treat it as a pure no-op.

 ### Reductions and argmax